quiltdata/nf-quilt/README.md

 #### Testing Tower Configuration

-To verify that Tower has been properly configure, try:
+To verify that Tower has been properly configured, try:

 ```bash
 make tower-test BUCKET=my-s3-bucket #  copies the `test/hurdat` package to `s3://my-s3-bucket`